1999 St. Louis Rams season

 The 1999 St. Louis Rams season was the team's 62nd year with the National Football League (NFL) and the fifth season in St. Louis, Missouri.
 The Rams finished the regular-season with a record of 13–3, and defeated the Tennessee Titans in Super Bowl XXXIV.

 It was the team's first playoff appearance in St. Louis, their first since 1989, and their first division title since 1985.

 The Rams were undefeated at home for the first time since 1973.
 On the road, the Rams were 5–3.

-In the post-season, they defeated the Minnesota Vikings, who had just posted one of the greatest offenses in NFL history the year before, by a score of 49–37 in the NFC Divisional Playoffs and went on to defeat the Tampa Bay Buccaneers 11–6 in the NFC Championship Game.
+In the post-season, they defeated the Minnesota Vikings by a score of 49–37 in the NFC Divisional Playoffs and went on to defeat the Tampa Bay Buccaneers 11–6 in the NFC Championship Game.
 These were the first NFL playoff games ever played in St. Louis.
 The Rams then won their first ever Super Bowl title, defeating the Tennessee Titans by a score of 23–16 in Super Bowl XXXIV.
 The game was played on January 30, 2000 at the Georgia Dome in Atlanta.
 It was also the franchise's first NFL championship since 1951, when the Rams played in Los Angeles.
-The Rams also became the first “dome-field” (indoor home games) team to win a Super Bowl.
-It was also the last time that the Rams won the Super Bowl prior to 2021.
+The Rams also became the first "dome-field" (indoor home games) team to win a Super Bowl.
+Having finished last in their division the previous season, the Rams also became the first "worst-to-first" team to win the Super Bowl.
+It would be the franchise's only Super Bowl win during the St. Louis era; their next title would come in 2021, five years after their return to Los Angeles.